jdsiddon/chat_over_unix_socket/README.md

 `make server`
 `make client`

-To clean compiled code:
-`make clean`
+Create two windows under the same ssh session
+In the terminal type `screen`
+Then create a new screen hit `CTRL+A then CTRL+C`
+To switch between screens hit `CTRL+A then CTRL+A`

-To start the chatserve (host A) run:
+Start the chatserve (host A) in screen 1 run:
 `./chatserve [port number]`

-To start the chatclient (host B) run:
+Start the chatclient (host B) in screen 2 run:
 `./chatclient [host name] [port number]`

 #### chatclient